kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 In order to to investigate hypothetical scenarios and to evaluate impact of your actions or decisions, you can use the `ASSUMING` keyword (instead of `WHERE`) to write forward looking entity filters.
 For example, you may want to investigate how much a user will spend if you give them a certain coupon or notification.
-`ASSUMING` keyword is followed by a future-looking assumption, which will be assumed to be true for the entity IDs we predict for.
+The `ASSUMING` keyword is followed by a future-looking assumption, which will be assumed to be true for the entity IDs you predict for.

 ```
 PREDICT COUNT(orders.*, 0, 30, days)>0 FOR users.user_id=1 ASSUMING COUNT(notifications.*, 0, 7, days)>0